Church of Saint Michael, Vienna: Interior

+Exterior

 The present façade was built in 1792 in a Neoclassical style by Ernest Koch, a typical style for the reign of emperor Joseph II.
 Above the entrance, on top of the pediment, resting on Doric columns by Antonio Beduzzi, stands a group with winged angels and St. Michael slaying Lucifer (1725).
 These sculptural figures were executed by the Italian sculptor Lorenzo Mattielli, who also sculpted the Hercules figures at the Hofburg entrance, just opposite the church.
 The high polygonal Gothic bell tower from the 16th century has become one of the symbols of the Inner City.

 Crypt

 St. Michael's is famous for its Michaelergruft, a large crypt located underneath the church.
 Aristocrats were able to access their family crypts through marble slabs marked with their coats of arms in the church floor.
 The coffin of a deceased member of the family could then be lowered directly into the crypt via these marble slabs.

 Due to the special climatic conditions and constant temperature in the crypt, more than 4000 corpses were kept well preserved.
 Hundreds of mummified corpses, some still in burial finery or with a wig, are on display, some in open coffins, adorned with flowers or skulls, others decorated with Baroque paintings or with vanitas symbols.
 The most famous among them is Pietro Metastasio (1698–1782), the most famous writer of opera librettos of the baroque era.